Grace Ononiwu: Life

+Ononiwu was born to Nigerian parents and grew up in East London.
+She was a teenager when she decided to go into law.

 Ononiwu qualified as a solicitor in 1991 and joined the Crown Prosecution Service.
-She became Chief Crown Prosecutor for Northamptonshire in April 2005 and Legal Director for North Region, CPS London, before becoming Deputy Chief Crown Prosecutor for all the London Districts.
+She became Chief Crown Prosecutor for Northamptonshire in April 2005 and Legal Director for North Region, CPS London, before becoming Deputy Chief Crown Prosecutor for all the London Districts.She became Chief Crown Prosecutor for the West Midlands in 2014.